Books Like The Thursday Murder Club — 7 Cosy Mystery Picks

 Amor Towles • 2016

 Not a mystery, but the same combination of a charming, witty protagonist confined to a small world, enormous warmth, and prose that makes you feel the author genuinely enjoys the company of his characters.
 Count Alexander Rostov is house-arrested in a Moscow hotel for decades and makes it into the richest life imaginable.
 The experience of reading it is strikingly similar to the pleasure of Osman's books.
+A Gentleman in Moscow delivers specifically what Thursday Murder Club readers love about the Coopers Chase setting: the idea that containment within a small, carefully observed world is not limitation but opportunity, and that the richest lives are built from deep attention to what is close at hand.

 Miss Marple book cover